Puzzle Of The Bull Rock Cave – Ancient Mass Grave Remains Unexplained

 Left: Entrance to the Bull Rock Cave, Credit: Wikipedia - Right-top: 2,600-year-old skull found in the cave, Credit: Prague Post - Right-bottom: Finger-ring, Credit: Prague Post

-The Bull Rock Cave (Býcí skála Cave) has been home to many people during different time epochs.
-Modern archaeologists have established the Bull Rock Cave was occupied during the Palaeolithic, Eneolithic, Hallstatt, La Têne, and Medieval periods, but only for short periods of time.
+The Bull Rock Cave (Býcí skála Cave) has been home to many people during different epochs.
+Modern archaeologists have established that the Bull Rock Cave was occupied during the Palaeolithic, Eneolithic, Hallstatt, La Têne, and Medieval periods, but only for short periods.

 Between 1867-1873, archaeologist Jindřich Wankel examined the cave and found evidence of a Palaeolithic settlement from around 100,000 - 10,000 B.C.